All images above have been used with relevant permissions from creators.

 Who Art Therapy for?

-Us Art Therapists believe Art Therapy is for everybody of every age and every ability.
+We believe that Art Therapy is for everybody of every age and every ability.
 No art skills are required.
 Art Therapy is used in a range of settings.
 Art Therapists work in hospitals, schools, rehabs, community settings, detention centers and so on.
 I have even heard that Art Therapy is even being used sometimes in leadership training and with athletes before competition.

 How does a session look?